CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 ## Perform a Point-in-time-Recovery (PITR)

 Did someone drop the user table?
 You may want to perform a point-in-time-recovery (PITR) to revert your database back to a state before a change occurred.
 Fortunately, PGO can help you do that.

 You can set up a PITR using the [restore](https://pgbackrest.org/command.html#command-restore) command of [pgBackRest](https://www.pgbackrest.org), the backup management tool that powers the disaster recovery capabilities of PGO.
 You will need to set a few options on `spec.dataSource.postgresCluster.options` to perform a PITR.
 These options include:

 - `--type=time`: This tells pgBackRest to perform a PITR.
 - `--target`: Where to perform the PITR to.
 An example recovery target is `2021-06-09 14:15:11-04`.
   The timezone specified here as -04 for EDT.
 Please see the [pgBackRest documentation for other timezone options](https://pgbackrest.org/user-guide.html#pitr).
 - `--set` (optional): Choose which backup to start the PITR from.

 A few quick notes before we begin:

-- To perform a PITR, you must have a backup that is older than your PITR time.
+- To perform a PITR, you must have a backup that finished before your PITR time.
   In other words, you can't perform a PITR back to a time where you do not have a backup!
 - All relevant WAL files must be successfully pushed for the restore to complete correctly.
 - Be sure to select the correct repository name containing the desired backup!